Bankruptcy FAQs

 How Can I Get A Copy of My Credit Report?

-Everyone can obtain a free copy of their credit report from each of the three credit bureaus once per year.
-Go to AnnualCreditReport.com to obtain your free copies.
-This web site will ask you for your personal information.
-Select which report you want first: Experian, Equifax, or TransUnion.
-You will be directed to a section of your selected credit bureau’s web site and asked several additional questions to verify your identity.
-The questions are based on information contained in your credit report.
-If answered correctly, you will be able to view and print out your report.
-You can decline any additional services, such as obtaining your credit score, which costs money.
-The credit reports themselves are absolutely free.
+This website will ask for your personal information.
+First, choose which report you want: Experian, Equifax, or TransUnion.
+You’ll be directed to that credit bureau’s site and asked a few questions to verify your identity.
+These questions are based on your credit report.
+If you answer correctly, you’ll be able to view and print your report.
+You can skip any extra services, like getting your credit score, which costs money.
+The credit reports themselves are free.

 How Do I Protect My Home and Other Assets?